Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 Sadly, yes.
 And something very much like it may happen again very soon.
 Back in 1988, President Ronald Reagan dropped a 42-pound pile of paper on the speaker's lectern as he began his State of the Union speech.
 He said he would never sign such a bloated, omnibus spending bill again.
 The president was frustrated because his party did not control either chamber of Congress and had trouble negotiating with the Democrats.
 Appropriations would break down and at least some of the spending bills would be lumped together in an omnibus.

-On another occasion, Reagan had his staff stack all the pages on a hand-truck for purposes of a news conference where he denounced the process.
-At that news conference, Reagan complained about not having a line-item veto power as president the way most governors did.
+On another occasion, Reagan had his staff stack all the pages on a hand truck for purposes of a news conference where he denounced the process.
+At that news conference, Reagan complained about not having line-item-veto power as president the way most governors did.
 Does any of this sound familiar?

 In fairness, Congress did step back from the constant confrontation for a time after that.
 From 1987 through 1994, the Democratic Congress managed the traditional process without the need for an omnibus in all but two budget cycles.

-But in the mid-1990s, the budget battles intensified again, this time between a Democratic president (Clinton) and a Republican Congress.
+But in the mid-1990s, the budget battles intensified again, this time between a Democratic president (Bill Clinton) and a Republican Congress.
 From 1995 through 2005, the omnibus had to be rolled out in seven years out of nine because the regular order for spending bills had fallen short.

 6. Trump says he won't ever sign a bill like this again.
 Does he mean it?

 In a sense he surely means it.
 No one would want to be jammed on a major move such as this with so little time to maneuver.
-On other kinds of legislation, he could let Congress leave town and confront the issue when they came back.
+On other kinds of legislation, he could let Congress leave town and confront the issue when it came back.
 But if you have one monster bill funding the government, the veto option becomes the government shutdown option.
 And that set of choices could well recur the next time the deep divisions in Congress frustrate the "regular order" of the spending process and result in an omnibus.

 7. Why wasn't a veto an option?

 A veto was an option, but it would mean shutting the government down.
 That's what happened in 1995 and 1996 when a feisty Republican Congress passed a big package of spending cuts knowing President Bill Clinton, a Democrat, did not want to accept it.
-Clinton used his veto and the government shut down, the second time for weeks.
+Clinton used his veto, and the government shut down — the second time for weeks.
 Blame for the impasse seemed to settle on Congress, at least in the polls.
 Since then, presidents have been reluctant to force the issue if a veto meant a shutdown.

 8. What's wrong with Trump calling for a line-item veto?

-The president can surely call for a line item veto.
+The president can surely call for a line-item veto.
 Presidents regularly did so for decades.
 It would enable them to "line out" a single item in the budget the way most governors can do.
 But 20 years ago the issue reached the U.S. Supreme Court, which decided that such a power would violate the Constitution's view of the power of the purse.
 That put an end to the discussion.
 Of course, you could always change the Constitution.
-That only takes two-thirds in House and Senate and ratification by three-fourths of the states.
+That only takes two-thirds in the House and in the Senate and ratification by three-fourths of the states.
 That's only happened once for a newly written amendment in the past 50 years.

 9. Why shouldn't Trump call for an end to the filibuster?